Alphabetical list:

 Treatment - medication (bladder instillations)

 DMSO, a wood pulp extract, is the only approved bladder instillation for IC/PBS yet it is much less frequently used in urology clinics.
-Research studies presented at recent conferences of the American Urological Association by C. Subah Packer have demonstrated that the FDA approved dosage of a 50% solution of DMSO had the potential of creating irreversible muscle ...Section: Interstitial cystitis
+Research studies presented at recent conferences of the American Urological Association by C. Subah Packer have demonstrated that the FDA approved dosage of a 50% solution of DMSO had the potential of creating irreversible muscle contraction.
+However, a lesser solution of 25% was found to be reversible.
+Long term use is questionable, at best, ...Section: Interstitial cystitis

 Other articles from the section: Interstitial cystitis